Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 - How to use Linkedin’s Featured section (With examples)

-- How to view your linkedin profile in 2021
+- How to view your LinkedIn profile in 2022

-- How to customise your Linkedin profile URL
+- How to customize your Linkedin profile URL

 What is a Linkedin Profile?